aiidateam/AEP/004_calcjob_immigrant/readme.md

 ### Design choices
 * The immigration functionality will use the same infrastructure as native calculation job runs as much as possible to reduce the chances from undesirable differences in outcome.
 * The user interface to immigrate a completed calculation job will use the same launchers as normal calculation jobs.
 This means that `run` and `submit` of the `aiida.engine.launch` module will be used to immigrate calculations.
+We should see whether `submit` should simply pipe through to `run` under the hood, or whether there is an actual use case of having immigration jobs be sent to the daemon.
-* The location of the output files will be communicated to the engine by means of a `RemoteData` node passed in the inputs under the name `immigrate_remote_data`.
+* The location of the output files will be communicated to the engine by means of a `RemoteData` node passed in the inputs under the name `remote_folder`.
-* The `immigrate_remote_data` input will **not** receive an input link like it would normally, but instead gets a `CREATE` link with the label `remote_data`.
-* The `Code` input remains required on the base `CalcJob` node and the documentation will instruct the user to create a `Code` instance that represents the actually run code as closely as possible.
+* The `Code` input and `Computer` inputs will no longer be required, as long as there is `remote_folder` input which signals an immigration job.
+It will still be possible to pass a `Code` and/or `Computer` and they will be linked to the job as usual, but there will be no consistency check between them and  the files that are to be imported.
+It is the responsibility of the user to make sure that the associated code and computer make sense.
 * The created calculation job node, will have an attribute `immigrated=True`.
+* The `aiida-core` package will provide a new entry point group called `aiida.calculations.immigrators` in which implementations of the `CalcJobImmigrator` class can be added.
+They can be loaded through a `CalcJobImmigratorFactory`.
+The class implements a single method called `parse_remote_data` which parses the input files contained within a `RemoteData`, together with optional keyword arguments that are plugin specific, and returns a dictionary of inputs that could be used to launch a job of the associated `CalcJob` plugin.

 ### Open questions
 * Should an immigrated calculation be considered as a valid node by the caching mechanism?